tomjwells/DSA-Problems/README.md

 ## Format

 - Apart from special cases, the problem will be given in a file `problem.md`, and the solution will be given in a file `solution.py`
-- Python version 3.9 is assumed
+- All Python files should run with version 3.12